 There is more than one best time to visit Serengeti National Park.
 There are actually several best times for Serengeti Safari trips, based on your needs and wants.
 A few of these are:

-Remember, every season has its advantages and disadvantages, so the best time of year for a Serengeti Safari depends on what's most important to you.
+Remember, every season has its advantages and disadvantages, so the best time of year for a Serengeti safari depends on what's most important to you.

 The weather will of course have an impact on your Serengeti safari.
 It may affect the road conditions, which lodges and mobile camps are open, and possibly your game drives.
 Plus, the rainy season can get very hot and humid so this will also affect your comfort levels.